xiix0/scam/README.md

-You will be called upon to help a friend in trouble.
+Try to value useful qualities in one who loves you.